malloc0x3cc/schoolbag-organizer/README.md

 My old class schedule is still in the source code, but you can of course modify the code to put yours instead.

-I will eventually rewrite this entirely to make it more convinient.
+It's on my github as a souvenir, but I will eventually rewrite this entirely to make it more convinient.